-UNITED STATES DISTRICT COURT FOR THE DISTRICT OF KANSAS
+IN THE UNITED STATES DISTRICT COURT FOR THE DISTRICT OF KANSAS

-EMIL MARSHON SIMON,

-Plaintiff,

-CIVIL ACTION

-v.
+JACK ALLEN MITCHELL, II,)

+Plaintiff,))

+v.)

+KANSAS CITY KANSAS SCHOOL DISTRICT,)

+Defendant.)

-No: 12-2797-KHV-DJW
+Case No: 16-cv-2145-CM-TJJ

-CEVA U.S. HOLDINGS, INC.,

-Defendant.

-MEMORANDUM AND ORDER Before the Court is a Motion for Appointment of Counsel (ECF No. 4) filed by Plaintiff.
+MEMORANDUM AND ORDER

+This matter is before the Court on Plaintiff's Motion for Appointment of Counsel (ECF No.

+4).
 For the reasons set out below, the Court denies the motion.

-I. Relevant Factual Background Plaintiff pro se commenced this action in December 2012 by filing a civil complaint.
-The Court granted him permission to proceed with this action in forma pauperis.
-Before the defendant answered or otherwise appeared in this action, Plaintiff amended his complaint to correct an apparent jurisdictional deficiency.
+I. Relevant Factual Background

+Plaintiff pro se commenced this action on March 7, 2016 by filing a civil complaint.
+The

+Court granted him permission to proceed with this action in forma pauperis

 II.
-Motion for Appointment of Counsel In general, there is no constitutional right to appointment of counsel in a civil case.1 Plaintiff asserts in his amended complaint a claim under Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. §§ 2000e, et seq., but he has as yet provided no adequate basis to appoint counsel under that statute.
+Motion for Appointment of Counsel

+In general, there is no constitutional right to appointment of counsel in a civil case.1

+Plaintiff asserts in his complaint a claim under Title VII of the Civil Rights Act of 1964, as

 1See Nelson v.
 Boeing Co., 446 F.3d 1118, 1120-22 (10th Cir.
 2006) (noting that "the only context in which courts have recognized a constitutional right to effective assistance of counsel in civil litigation is in immigration cases" and declining to recognize a right to counsel in a Title VII context); Sandle v.
 Principi, 201 F. App'x 579, 582 (10th Cir.
 2006) ("There is no constitutional right to counsel in either a Title VII case or other civil case."); Castner v.
 Colo.
 Springs Cablevision, 979 F.2d 1417, 1420 (10th Cir.
 1992) (holding that there is no constitutional right to counsel in Title VII case); Durre v.
 Dempsey, 869 F.2d 543, 547 (10th Cir.
 1989) ("There is no constitutional right to appointed counsel in a civil case.").

+amended, 42 U.S.C. §§ 2000e, et seq., but he has not provided an adequate basis to appoint counsel under that statute.

-For actions under Title VII, the statute 42 U.S.C. § 2000e-5(f)(1) provides discretionary authority for appointing counsel "in such circumstances as the court may deem just."
-It provides no statutory right to counsel, only "a statutory right to request appointed counsel at court expense."
-The Court has "extremely broad" discretion to appoint counsel under § 2000e-5(f)(1).
-For guidance the Tenth Circuit has identified factors that courts consider when evaluating a motion for appointment of counsel.
-Appointment of counsel is only appropriate under § 2000e-5(f)(1) after the plaintiff has affirmatively shown "(1) financial inability to pay for counsel; (2) diligence in attempting to secure counsel; and (3) meritorious allegations of discrimination."
-As "an aid in exercising discretion" in close cases, the Court should also consider whether the plaintiff has the "capacity to present the case without counsel."
-When considering appointment of counsel, the Court remains mindful that Congress has provided no mechanism for compensating appointed attorneys.
-Thoughtful and prudent use of the appointment power is necessary so that willing counsel may be located without the need to make coercive appointments.
-The indiscriminate appointment of volunteer counsel to undeserving claims 2While this discretion is "extremely broad," as discussed in more detail later, long-standing Tenth Circuit precedent makes the financial ability to pay for counsel and other factors "relevant to the inquiry whether to appoint counsel."
+For actions under Title VII, 42 U.S.C. § 2000e-5(f)(1) provides discretionary authority for appointing counsel "in such circumstances as the court may deem just."2 It provides no statutory right to counsel, only "a statutory right to request appointed counsel at court expense."3 The Court has "extremely broad" discretion to appoint counsel under § 2000e-5(f)(1).4 For guidance the Tenth Circuit has identified factors that courts consider when evaluating a motion for appointment of counsel.
+Appointment of counsel is only appropriate under § 2000e-5(f)(1) after the plaintiff has affirmatively shown "(1) financial inability to pay for counsel; (2) diligence in attempting to secure counsel; and (3) meritorious allegations of discrimination."5 As "an aid in exercising discretion" in close cases, the Court should also consider whether the plaintiff has the "capacity to present the case without counsel."6

+When considering appointment of counsel, the Court remains mindful that Congress has provided no mechanism for compensating appointed attorneys.7 "Thoughtful and prudent use of the appointment power is necessary so that willing counsel may be located without the need to

+5 Id. at 1421.

+2While this discretion is "extremely broad," as discussed in more detail later, long-standing Tenth Circuit precedent makes the financial ability to pay for counsel and other factors "relevant to the inquiry whether to appoint counsel."
 See Castner, 979 F.2d at 1420-21.

 3See Nelson 446 F.3d at 1120-22 (emphasis added).